eugenzor/assistant-t800/README.md

 Assistant T800 is a Python 3.13+ personal assistant for managing contacts from the terminal.

 The primary interface is a CLI with command history, completion, aliases, localized messages, Rich output, and optional AI-based command suggestions.
-The project also contains an optional Textual-based TUI / AI-chat layer, but the current main product is the CLI.
+The project also contains Textual-based TUI / AI-chat layer.

 ---